 Symptom management should be per consensus of ASCO and AAHPM for pain, N/V, dyspnea and anxiety.
+Documentation template resource Serious Illness Conversation Guide.
 See reference below.

-- Policies and procedures that describe the process, contents, participants and timing for patients with advanced cancer and/or metastatic cancer OR patients with limiting co-morbid conditions advance care planning discussion including review of advance directives, agent for medical decision making, goals of care, and symptom management. - Medical record documentation should include discussion and symptom management per ASCO/AAHPM consensus and will be reviewed at site visit - Policies to be provided at time of application and reviewed at site visit; medical records to be reviewed at site visit.
+- Policies and procedures that describe the process, contents, participants and timing for patients with advanced cancer and/or metastatic cancer OR patients with limiting comorbid conditions advance care planning discussion including review of advance directives, agent for medical decision making, goals of care, and symptom management. - Medical record documentation should include discussion and symptom management per ASCO/AAHPM consensus and will be reviewed at site visit.